WeiKuoWei/linkedin_connector/README.md

 # 📎 LinkedIn Weak Ties AI Chatbot

 An AI-powered full-stack application that helps business professionals leverage their *weak ties* on LinkedIn.
-Upload your LinkedIn connections and get intelligent recommendations for specific business goals using enriched profile data and AI-powered matching.
+Upload your LinkedIn connections and get intelligent recommendations for specific business goals using enriched profile data, semantic search, and AI-powered matching.

 ---